quixio/quix-samples/python/sources/snowplow_source/README.md

 # Snowplow

-Using [this sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/snowplow_source) you can connect your Snowplow data to a Quix topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/snowplow_source) demonstrates how to read data from Snowplow and publish it to a Kafka topic.

 Note that this connector works with Snowplow instances on AWS Kinesis, so you will need connection details for Kinesis.